 Halloween - The eve of the Western Christian feast of All Hallows' Day.
-It is dedicated to remembering the dead, including saints (hallows), martyrs, and all observed through fasting, prayer, and repentance.
-It serves as a time for introspection, seeking forgiveness, and reconciliation.
+It is dedicated to remembering the dead, including saints (hallows), martyrs, and all the departed.

-the departed.
 In popular culture, the day has become a celebration of the macabre and the supernatural.
 Students may be out late this night participating in "trick or treating."